roydenwa/efficient-cell-seg/README.md

 ## (Spatial-) Context Aware Pseudocoloring:
-![Context Aware Pseudocoloring](assets/context_aware_pcolor.png?raw=true "Context Aware Pseudocoloring")
+![Context Aware Pseudocoloring](assets/context_aware_pcolor.png?raw=true "Context Aware Pseudocoloring") Context from adjacent layers - an approximation of regions where cells might be located - is determined by CLAHE filtering and thresholding.
+Aterwards, these regions are highlighted in the current z-slice via a multiply-accumulate operation.
+Context from the previous z-slice (z - 1) is highlighted in the red channel, context from the next z-slice (z + 1) in the blue channel.

 ## Conference Paper
 > [EfficientCellSeg: Efficient Volumetric Cell Segmentation Using Context Aware Pseudocoloring](https://openreview.net/forum?id=KnJsGdhx1kH),